 One of the best safety precautions you can take, whether for your home or business, is to have a monitored carbon monoxide detector installed by a professional alarm monitoring company, like Security Equipment Inc. SEi’s CO detector uses sensing technology that provides highly accurate and early detection of this deadly gas.

-Our 24/7 monitoring on your carbon monoxide detector will provide you peace of mind.
+Our 24/7 alarm monitoring center sets notifications on your carbon monoxide detector to provide you peace of mind.
 If carbon monoxide is detected, a signal will be sent to our 24-hour alarm monitoring station.
 We can call 911 before you may be even able to notice its effects.

 Other ways to prevent CO leaks include: